EAllaucaD/python_ser/Readme.md

 # About the project
-# Hello world with Python and Sererless
+# Hello world with Python and Serverless

 This is a basic project with python and print the message " Hello World".
 This project used a Serverless "Render".